Aruba Travel Safety Tips You Need to Know

 Watch Out for Jellyfish

 Whether you are on the beach or in the water, beware of jellyfish.
-Boat propellers tend to catch the jellyfish and scatter them in them in both locations.
+Boat propellers tend to catch the jellyfish and scatter them in both locations.
 If you are sensitive to jellyfish stings then wear a wetsuit in the water, and you might want to bring Benadryl.

 Keep Vehicles Off Sand Dunes

 While it might seem like fun to use an off-road vehicle on the sand dunes, it isn’t permitted in Aruba.
 If you want to explore the dunes, walking is the better bet, or you can take a guided tour in an off-road vehicle instead.
+In addition, it is not uncommon for vehicles to become stuck in the sand.
+Keep in mind, there’s plenty of parking space on the flat areas around the dunes.

 Baby Beach Water Is Deeper Than it Looks